VijayHatte/KrishiGPT/KrishiGPT/README.md

 # KrishiGPT: AI-Powered Agriculture Chatbot

 ## Project Overview
-KrishiGPT: AI-Powered Agriculture Chatbot is a Python web application designed to empower farmers with information accessibility.
-KrishiGPT leverages a Retrieval-Augmented Generation model to address farmer's agricultural queries.
-The RAG model retrieves the most relevant information from a comprehensive repository of agricultural websites and PDF documents and utilizes that information to generate informative and comprehensive responses tailored to each user's specific question with precise answers.
+KrishiGPT is a Python-based web application designed to empower farmers by providing easy access to agricultural information.
+It leverages a Retrieval-Augmented Generation (RAG) model to answer farmers’ queries.
+The RAG model retrieves the most relevant information from a curated repository of agricultural websites and PDF documents, and uses it to generate informative, accurate, and context-aware responses tailored to each user's specific question.

+KrishiGPT is designed to simplify complex agricultural knowledge, making it accessible to farmers, students, and agriculture enthusiasts alike.

 ## Features

-- Fetch content from specified websites.
+- Fetch content from specified websites and agricultural resources.

-- Extract text from PDF files.
+- Extract text from PDF files containing research papers, guides, and reports.

-- Initialize a vector store for efficient information retrieval.
+- Initialize a vector store for fast and efficient retrieval of relevant information.

-- Set up a Retrieval QA chain using a language model to answer queries related to agriculture.
+- Set up a Retrieval QA chain using a language model to answer agricultural queries.

-- Web interface to interact with the system.
+- Web interface with a user-friendly chat system for interacting with the AI.

+- Supports multilingual queries (English and potentially local languages).

+- Lightweight and easy to deploy on local machines or servers.

+- Scalable architecture for future integration with voice assistants or mobile apps.

 ## Installation